rumca-js/Internet-Places-Database/README.md

 The result is equal according to calculation page ranking = content ranking + users votes

+Note: Page rating should not be based 'on time'.
+Good contents does is not 'worse' because x amount has passed.
+It should be however a suspect for verification, as it can be a case of abandoned project.

 # Content ranking

 Each page is automatically ranked by it's contents.
 There are several factors that are included into the ranking: